Dr. Michael Jennings

 Michael Jennings is Chair of the Centre of African Studies, and a Senior Lecturer in the Department of Development Studies at SOAS.
 He works on Tanzanian politics and society, and on East African politics more widely.
-In relation to his experience of domestic issues in Tanzania, Michael has written reports for use in courts on politics and political violence, domestic violence and gender issues, and issues around homophobia and sexuality-based violence in Tanzania (as well as in Uganda).
+Dr Jennings has written reports for use in courts on politics and political violence, domestic violence and gender issues, and issues around homophobia and sexuality-based violence in Tanzania, Uganda, and Kenya.

 Laura Young, JD, MPH